 Broxbourne Council has produced a programme of ambitious improvements to regenerate the Borough's town centres.
 The Waltham Cross Town Centre Strategy will guide the development and regeneration of Waltham Cross.
 Some of the new and completed projects are shown below.

-- Eleanor Square - It is proposed that the space at the southern end of the High Street is remodelled into a family friendly, multi-functional area.
+- New Town Square - It is proposed that the space at the southern end of the High Street is remodelled into a family friendly, multi-functional area.
 The Council commissioned a design team to produce a new, high quality town square design.
-Following a consultation with the local community, the team have reached a final design and are now seeking prices.
+Following a consultation with the local community, the team have reached a final design and have engaged a contractor to undertake the work.
 The scheme's focus is on the Eleanor of Castile story and will bring to life this important aspect of the town's history.

 - Monarch's Way Advert - Attached to the wall in Monarch's Way, this will be a striking invitation to visit the town centre